 Breast cancer misdiagnosis occurs when physicians or pathologists incorrectly classify cancerous breast tissue as normal or vice versa.
 It can delay vital treatment or cause unnecessary surgical intervention, costing patients time and money.
 A breast cancer misdiagnosis lawsuit can help offset these unexpected costs.Was your breast cancer diagnosis delayed?
-Get a free consultation from an experienced lawyer today
+Get a free consultation today

 Why Women Are Filing Breast Cancer Misdiagnosis Lawsuits

 In 2019, there will be an estimated 268,600 new cases of invasive breast cancer diagnosed in the United States.
 Early diagnosis is key to effective treatment and cure – but some doctors fail to diagnose breast cancer in a timely manner, which can cause unnecessary suffering.

 Early detection, before the cancer has a chance to spread to nearby or distant parts of the body, significantly increases the rate of survival, as shown in the table below.
 A failure to diagnose breast cancer, or a wrong diagnosis, can delay much needed treatments that could ultimately mean the difference between life and death.

 |Source: Validation Study of the American Joint Committee on Cancer Eighth Edition Prognostic Stage Compared With the Anatomic Stage in Breast Cancer, JAMA Oncology|

 |Staging Category||Definition||5-Year Relative Breast Cancer Survival|

 |Localized||Cancer cells have not spread beyond breast tissue||99%|

 |Regionalized||Cancer cells have spread to nearby organs, tissues or lymph nodes||85%|